-Train from Salzburg to Munich was only 1.5 hours so we arrived early in Munich.
-The train platform was also flat so we didn’t have to lift our suitcases.
-We are staying in Accor hotel near the train station.
-And we happily found that there is a Thai restaurant next to our Hotel.
-We have been eating Thai food throughout the entire journey lol.
+Our train from Salzburg to Munich was only 1.5 hours so we arrived early in Munich.
+We were happy to see that the train platform was flat so we didn’t have to lift our suitcases and we could walk to our Accor hotel near the train station.

 We started our tour from Marienplatz, a tram away from our Hotel.

 Marienplatz and the Neues Rathaus

 Marienplatz has been Munich’s central square since the city’s foundation; the site of medieval jousting tournaments; and until 1807, where markets were held.
 In addition to the massive Neues Rathaus (New City Hall) that fills one entire side of the square, you’ll find the Altes Rathaus (Old Town Hall) forming a gate at the far end.

 In the large open square are the Mariensäule, a tall column to the Virgin Mary erected in 1638, and the Fischbrunnen, a newer fountain that includes bronze figures rescued from an earlier 19th-century fountain.
 Popular with shoppers for its stores, boutiques, and restaurants, Marienplatz is the focus of festivals and scene of a large Christmas Market, one of several in the city.
 During the Fasching carnival, the Narren-Lindwurm (dragon) dances over the square.